Looooopy/patch_synology_nginx/README.md

 This solution:
 - Will in extent make it possible to use [OAuth2 Proxy](https://github.com/bitly/oauth2_proxy) with our NAS.
 - Will support [Real-Time Messaging Protocol](https://github.com/arut/nginx-rtmp-module) (RTMP, Media Streaming Server)
-- Patching was tested on a DS1813+ with nginx 1.21.1 previous version 1.11.0 using same ssl that where used in my Synology version 1.0.2l.
+- Patching was tested on a DS1813+ with nginx 1.21.1 and 1.33 using same ssl that where used in my Synology version 1.0.2n.

 ## Run on synology nas
 - sign in through ssh
 - sudo su
+- [optionally] create root-[reverse-proxy-address].conf and locations-[reverse-proxy-address].conf files in folder /etc/nginx/reverseproxy/
 - run ./buildAndPatch.sh
 - wait for build and patch to complete
     - Fetch the images will take sometime 2 GB to get build chain and 40MB for patch image.